Article 18 — Cointegration Pairs Trading on NSE: An Educational Walkthrough

 print(f"ADF stat: {adf_stat:.3f}, p-value: {p_value:.3f}")

-If p-value < 0.05, the spread is stationary → the pair is cointegrated → pairs trading is viable.
+If p-value < 0.05, the spread is stationary → the pair is cointegrated → the pairs framework is methodologically applicable.

 # Compute z-score of spread